mhuebert/re-view/re-view/view-specs.md

 ## Usage

-**defview** accepts a methods map, where we can include `:spec/props` and `:spec/children` keys to specify the props and children handled by a component.

-`:spec/props` should be a map which pairs keys with 'specs' that describe the prop:
+**defview** accepts a methods map, where we can include `:spec/props` and `:spec/children` keys. `:spec/props` should be a map which pairs keys with 'specs' that describe the prop:

 ```clj
 (defview greeting